gbmhunter/blog/content/programming/languages/javascript/_index.md

 ## Adding JavaScript Code In An HTML Page

 There are two basic ways to add Javascript code into a web page.
-You can either: Include a JavaScript file (.js)
+You can either:

+**Include a JavaScript file (.js)**

 ```html
 <script type="text/javascript" src="myJavascriptFile.js"></script>
 ```

-Or include the JavaScript code directly into the web page
+**Or include the JavaScript code directly into the web page:**

 ```html
 <script type="text/javascript">